sergpapa/GuiltySheep/README.md

 ## **Wireframes**

-The wireframes for ArtMatch were produced in [Balsamiq](https://balsamiq.com).
+The wireframes for Guilty Sheep were produced in [Wireframe.cc](https://wireframe.cc).
 Inclued below, frames can be found for all distinct pages (home, rules, board) in desktop, mobile and tablet view as they were initially envisioned.

 - Home Page